NikolaLohinski/terraform-provider-jinja/docs/index.md

 Create an SGML/XML attribute string based on the items in a dict.

+### The `abspath` filter

+`abspath` takes a string containing a filesystem path and converts it to an absolute path.
+If the path is not absolute, it is resolved according to the directory of the template it is called from.

 ### The `add`, `append` and `insert` filters

 The `insert` filter is meant to add a key value pair to a dict.
 It expects a key and value to operate.